PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     Leave all settings not mentioned here unticked or as the default.

     - Details & Information
+        - If no deadline in VLE:
-        - If no deadline: tick *No due date*.
+            - Tick *No due date*.
+            - This can be easier to manage manually, especially for large cohorts.
-        - If requires a deadline:
+        - If requires a deadline in VLE:
             - Set a due date and time during work hours.
             - Apply [SSP deadline extensions](#ssp-accommodations).
-            - *Do not tick** the options *Prohibit late submissions* or *Prohibit new attempts after due date*.
+            - **Do not tick** the options *Prohibit late submissions* or *Prohibit new attempts after due date*.
 Assessment policy states that students must be able to submit work late.
     - Presentation Options
         - *Display one question at a time*: tick if using LaTeX to improve rendering
         - *Randomisation options*: tick as required.